 And whenever you have a question or get stuck, just let us know at email@example.com.
 Questions like "I'm not sure where to go from here" and "I don't know how to approach this problem" are legitimate questions, so don't hestiate to ask!

 Organizations are experiencing significant changes to their operations as a result of COVID-19.
 Looking ahead to an eventual recovery, there may be opportunities for businesses to recover in a way that curbs their carbon emissions by supporting low-carbon work behaviors.
 We hope carbon reduction projects can offer up some of these options.

 About 2-4 hours per week, in addition to their internship / co-op responsibilities.

-Students will have checkins every two weeks with faculty experts who will help them define a project, and calculate the carbon and cost savings of the project.
+Students will have checkins throughout the summer with faculty experts who will help them define a project, and calculate the carbon and cost savings of the project.

 Students will write up a report containing recommendations of how your organization can curb emissions and save money, supported by calculations and survey analysis.

 Use this template to write up the results of your in-depth survey.